TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Password/Properties/PasswordGenerator.rst

     :Type: boolean
     :Default: :php:`true`

-    If set to :php:`false` the user cannot edit the generated password.
+    If set to :php:`false`, the user cannot edit the generated password.

 Password rules
 --------------